 Great places to find action figures:

 - Toy sections of stores in your area: Look up and down the action figure aisle.
-For example, I'm looking for Spider-Man figures and I'm only going to allow myself to buy the best two.
+For example, we're looking for Spider-Man figures and we're only going to allow ourselves to buy the best two.
 With any luck, you'll be walking out with the beginnings of a great collection.

 - Thrift stores, garage sales, and flea markets: Some sellers just don't know what they have, so you stand a good chance of finding vintage action figures for a fraction of their going rate on the collectible market.
 They may be in worse condition (missing paint, missing accessories, etc.), so you'll have to decide how important condition is to you.